ara-framework/webpack-nova-consumer/README.md

 </template>
 ```

-The entry point `http://localhost:8080/client.js` is loaded when Vue.js mounts the previous component.
+The entry point `http://localhost:8080/client.js` is loaded when Vue.js mounts the example component above.